 At first, we were not sure about booking the catamaran cruise, but it is most certainly a highlight.
 Just to see the thickness of the jungle from the sea is just something else and it is just a joy to watch dolphins and turtles in the sea.

 Playa Grande and Tamarindo are perfect for surfing.
 The water has optimal temperature and the swell is almost constantly present.
 The evening walks are just true bliss with the sun setting down.

 Playa Tamarindo offers a variety of restaurants and has also a small french bakery with a beautiful view.

 Our last stop was the area around the Manuel Antonio park.
 The area has some beautiful cafes and restaurant.
-The park has a amazing beach.
-I wouldn’t say that you will see a lot of animals as there are so many tourist and they enter the park with such affray that most animals just disappear in the depth of the jungle.
+The park has an amazing beach.
+I wouldn’t say that you will see a lot of animals as there are so many tourists and they enter the park with such affray that most animals just disappear in the depth of the jungle.

 So when you can and you have that extra dime Costa Rica can be certainly a vacation to enjoy.